sunny30/spark-delta-share-extension/README.md

-# spark-delta-share-extension
+# Spark Delta Share Extension
-This extension will create deltalog for other data formats.
+This extension will create a delta log for other data formats.